• Skip to primary navigation

 Easy Mexican Black Beans (Frijoles Negros)

 Homemade Mexican Black Beans are so easy to make, and you probably have most of the ingredients in your pantry right now!
-Make them for a vegetarian side or entree, and use the leftovers for a fantastic quesadilla with Monterey Jack cheese and pickled onions.
+They're one of my favorite Mexican side dishes.
+But I also serve this as a main and use the leftovers for quesadillas with Monterey Jack cheese and pickled onions.

 For a quick tip, don't drain the cans of black beans (frijoles negros) for a better sauce!